 Saving Money is Not the Reason to Home-brew Coffee.
 But You Will Save Money

-In all of these above scenarios (and more), I think you’ll see that if you plan to drink regularly home-brewed coffee, most of your upfront material cost are quickly made up as compared to a barista-brewed coffee experience.
+In all of these above scenarios (and more), we think you’ll see that if you plan to drink regularly home-brewed coffee, most of your upfront material cost are quickly made up as compared to a barista-brewed coffee experience.
 That doesn’t mean that you’re totally set and can completely spend with abandon on coffee stuff.
 I’m not suggesting that (though a little I am ;p).

-Instead I just think this all points to the understanding that if you like nice coffee, you can easily justify anything.
+Instead, we just think this all points to the understanding that if you like nice coffee, you can easily justify anything.
 I mean you easily come out ahead financially from even a substantial investment in making good coffee at home.